gtanzer/chimera/README.txt

 // --- fnptrs -----------------------------------------

 make
+./dlbase
+./dlpatcher

+The program correctly transitions to a new patch located in the current directory.
+It currently uses a somewhat-unideal virtual table hopping strategy; implementing the original version as a dll or properly massaging the compiler may fix this problem.

+make
 ./fnptrs

 Different versions of the same function are mixed in the same call stack, so output varies, but state seems to be kept consistent.